What is a smart motorway?

 Everything you need to know about variable speed limits and where to pull over on a ‘smart’ motorway

 Smart motorways were first trialled in 2006 in an effort to improve traffic flow and reduce congestion during rush hour.
-The monitored section of motorway with all lanes running proved successful and the scheme was seen as an alternative to expensive and disruptive road-widening schemes.
+The monitored section of motorway with all lanes active proved successful and the scheme was seen as an alternative to expensive and disruptive road-widening schemes.

 Controlled smart motorways